 The contribution of each band α to the density of states is multiplied by the weight Wαμ(k) to get the projected density of states for orbital μ.

 In this case, the natural choice of basis set is that of pseudo-atomic orbitals, generated from the pseudopotentials used in the electronic structure calculation.
-These are generated automatically when population analysis is performed.
+These are generated automatically during population analysis.
 The orbitals are calculated by solving for the lowest energy eigenstates of the pseudopotential in a sphere, using a spherical Bessel basis set.

 By default, the basis set used on an atom of a given species is that of the orbitals in the closed valence shell of that species.
-This is usually a sufficiently good basis set for the purposes of population analysis and partial density of states projection.
-If the spilling parameter indicates that the basis set does not represent the PW states with sufficient accuracy, the number of orbitals in the atomic basis set may be increased.
+This is usually a sufficiently good basis set for population analysis and partial density of states projection.
+If the spilling parameter indicates that the basis set does not represent the PW states with sufficient accuracy, the number of orbitals in the atomic basis set can be increased.
 A spilling parameter in the region of a few percent or less is sufficiently good for population analysis and partial density of states projection.
-Care should be exercised when increasing the basis set dramatically, as this can lead to artificial transfers of charge.
+Take care when increasing the basis set dramatically, as this can lead to artificial transfers of charge.

 Eq.
 CASTEP 72